Content Marketing

 Obsidian is quite speedy and local and thus produces very little lag at the user’s side.
 Since Obsidian is file-based and doesn’t rely on live servers, the lag is almost non-existent.
 Using the command palette, you can quickly switch between notes or execute commands without taking your hands off the keyboard, which saves time even in a very large vault.

-On the other hand, Notion is cloud-based and thus resource-intensive pages can become sluggish on older devices.
+On the other hand, Notion is cloud-based, so resource-intensive pages can become sluggish on older devices.
 Although performance has been improved significantly with the latest updates, a lot of users are still able to spot the performance difference when they compare Obsidian vs Notion side by side, particularly when they do long-form writing and deep note-taking.

 Blocks vs Plain Text (Markdown)